 Math and Coding classes for grades 5-6, while providing ample opportunity for hands-on explorations and class discussion, focus more on individual problem-solving and coding skills.

-All classes (except for Beginners, grade 2) run for 1.5 hours, with breaks, as needed.
-Beginners class meets for 1 hour.
+All classes run for 1.5 hours, with breaks, as needed.

 The homework is given in each class, and it is dicussed the following week.
-The math homework assignment usually consists of five problems of varying difficulty and provides an opportunity to stimulate their thinking for the whole family.
-We encourage parent to help and enjoy the challenge together with our students.
+The math homework assignment vary depending on the class and and provides an opportunity to stimulate creative thinking for the whole family.
+We encourage parents to help and enjoy the challenge together with our students.